 Models of bridges in the Regia Scuola di applicazione per gli ingegneri in Padova

-The models in the museum of educational models at the University of Padova’s Department of Civil, Environmental and Architectural Engineering (ICEA) originally served as practical teaching aids in the study of metal bridge construction at the “Cabinet of Bridges” at the “Royal School of Application for Engineers”, which was annexed to the University of Padova.
+The models in the museum of educational models at the University of Padua’s Department of Civil, Environmental and Architectural Engineering (ICEA) originally served as practical teaching aids in the study of metal bridge construction at the “Cabinet of Bridges” at the “Royal School of Application for Engineers”, which was annexed to the University of Padua.
 They supplemented, and formed part of, a teaching and research programme developed by Pio Chicchi over the course of the two decades leading up to his appointment as director of the School in 1890 (he would hold the post until 1899), a programme that culminated in the publication – in 1881 and 1886 respectively – of two editions of his theoretical and practical course on the construction of metal bridges:

 - 1st edition, 1881: text + 500 in-line figures + 2 full-page plates; volume of 52 folio plates.

 - 2nd edition, 1886, reorganised with numerous additions: text; volume of 603 figures in 45 double-page plates; volume of 60 folio plates.